Green Your Clean – 10 DIY Cleaning Recipes

 Multi-purpose cleaning spray

 Ideal for kitchen and bathroom surfaces, white vinegar infused with essential oil is a simple but powerful degreaser and germ buster.
-Find out how to make it here.
+Make your own multi-purpose cleaning spray using this tutorial.

 You’ll be amazed at the magical cleaning properties of bicarbonate of soda and water!
 No harsh chemicals, low cost and hardly any effort!
-Find out how here
+Make your own oven cleaner using this tutorial.

 Toilet cleaner bombs